-Ray began his training in Judo in 1994 in Baton Rouge, Louisiana.
-He joined the Gentle Wind Judo club with his brother, Ron Huxen.
-In 1995, he moved to Philadelphia and joined the Philadelphia Judo Club.
-He continued his training under head instructor Art Bourgeau.
-After 15 years of competing and eventually as the assistant coach, he was promoted to yodan (fourth degree black belt).
-Over the years his competition highlights include silver and bronze medals at Judo Nationals in the Masters division, a first and several second place finishes at the Am-Can International Judo challenge, multiple medals at the Liberty Bell Judo Tournament as well as numerous other medals from tournaments at the regional level.
+Ray began training in Judo in 1994 in Baton Rouge, La.
+In 1995, he moved to Philadelphia and joined the Philadelphia Judo Club under head instructor Art Bourgeau.
+After 15 years he was promoted to Yodan (4th degree black belt).
+Competition highlights include silver and bronze medals at Judo Nationals (Masters) , one gold & several silver medals at Am-Can International & multiple medals at the Liberty Bell Judo Tournament, and numerous other regional medals.

-In 2009 after 27 years as head instructor, Art passed the title of head instructor of the Philadelphia Judo Club to Ray.
-He becomes the tenth head instructor in the sixty year of history of the Philadelphia Judo Club.
-Ray looks forward to continuing the high standards set by his predecessors and assisting the members of the club meet their potential in every way possible.
-He also intends to continue his career as an active competitor in both judo and brazilian jiu jitsu.
+In 2009 after 27 years as head instructor, Art passed the title of Head Instructor of the Philadelphia Judo Club to Ray.
+He becomes the tenth head instructor in the 70 years of history of the Philadelphia Judo Club.

-Eric was a Blue Belt in BJJ when he started cross training in Judo.
-He started training Judo for the sole purpose of improving his standup conditioning for BJJ tournaments.
+Eric was a Blue Belt in BJJ when he started cross-training in Judo for the sole purpose of improving his standup for BJJ tournaments.
 He immediately saw a huge improvement in his standup technique and was pleasantly surprised by how much Judo helped his ground game as well.
 To this day Eric credits Judo with helping him make the leap from Blue Belt to Purple Belt.

-Eric is currently a Black Belt in Judo and Jiu Jistu, and Osagame BJJ Assistant Instructor.
-His competitive Judo and BJJ career includes multiple medals throughout his career in both Judo and Jiu Jitsu.
-Eric has medaled at Naga, Grapplers Quest, The Good Fight, Philadelphia Cup and multiple Saulo Ribeiro Association tournaments.
-He has also accumulated a long list of medals at the following Judo tournaments: Princeton Judo Invitational, Easterns, Maryland Open, Liberty Bell, Beltsville and many more.
+Eric holds Black Belts in Judo and Jiu Jitsu.
+He has won multiple medals in both Judo and Jiu Jitsu.
+Eric has medaled at NAGA, Grapplers Quest, The Good Fight, Philadelphia Cup & multiple Saulo Ribeiro Association tournaments.
+He has also accumulated a long list of medals from Judo tournaments, including Princeton Judo Invitational, Eastern, Maryland Open, Liberty Bell, Beltsville, and many more.

-Most notable Eric won a streak of Gold medals at the IBJJF NY International Open.
+Most notably Eric won a streak of Gold medals at the IBJJF NY International Open.

 2011 – Purple Belt NY Open Gold